-Potassium is an electrolyte critical in blood cell, heart and muscle performance.
-However, lychee should not be considered as a treatment for low potassium, or hypokalemia.
+Potassium is an electrolyte critical in blood cells, heart, and muscle performance.
+However, lychee should not be considered a treatment for low potassium or hypokalemia.
 This is another condition you should seek treatment for from your vet.

-Zinc is a mineral important to immune health as well as for enzymes, proteins, and hormones.
+Zinc is a mineral important to immune health and for enzymes, proteins, and hormones.